SimonBiggs/electroninserts_bundle/README.md

 To view a live demo of this code in action head on over to http://simonbiggs.net/electrondemo.

-To install this bundle on Windows do the following:
+## Install this bundle on Windows

- * Download and install the relevant Anaconda Python 3.5 install from [continuum.io/downloads](https://www.continuum.io/downloads).
+ * Download and install the relevant Anaconda Python 3 install from [continuum.io/downloads](https://www.continuum.io/downloads).
  * Download the zip file containing the bundle http://simonbiggs.net/electronbundle.
  * Extract the zip file.
- * Run `install_required_modules.bat` to install the modules required to run this notebook.
+ * Run `create_electroninserts_conda_env.bat` to create the frozen electroninserts environment to run this notebook.

- * Open the shortcut `open_notebook.lnk` to boot the jupyter notebook server.
+## Running the notebook server

- * Open the `electroninserts_notebook.ipynb` file by either clicking on the file within the jupyter dashboard or going to `http://localhost:8888/notebooks/electroninserts_notebook.ipynb` in your browser once the server is running.
+ * Run `start_notebook_server_in_electroninserts_env.bat` to boot the jupyter notebook server within the electroninserts environment.